yutodadil/yutodadil/README.md

 ---Computer Lang---

-Main Write - Python
+Main Write - Python, Njs

-Learn Lang - JavaScript, Java, Kotlin, Crystal, Go
+Learn Lang - TypeScript, Java, Kotlin, Crystal, Go

 Hate Lang - Asm & C(That is not something that people can read.)